 In many cases, with modern vehicles, there are safety features built into the bumpers, so you’ll need to do front crash bar removals as in the case of the Ford Rangers.
 Then there’s also the pinch weld, which will need to be grinded and pounded flat.
 This is a welded piece of the body that protrudes into the wheel well and interferes with the tires.
 This usually happens during compression on all oversized tires.

-In the case of a 3rd Gen Tacoma, the stock gears are quite long and rather poorly setup in standard form, so you will need to bump it up to 529.
-This is the ideal ratio to get the gearing and RPM back, or as close to feeling factory again.
+In the case of a 3rd Gen Tacoma, the stock gears are quite long and rather poorly set up in standard form, so you will need to bump it up to 529.
+This is the ideal ratio to get the gearing and RPM back, or as close to the factory feeling again.

-Then there’s UCA’s that will need upgrading since the wider, fatter 35’s will require more UCA clearance in order to fit properly.
+Then there are UCAs that will need upgrading since the wider, fatter 35s will require more UCA clearance in order to fit properly.
 The cheapest and quickest solution to cure this is to add a 1” wheel spacer.
-Alternatively, negative offset wheels with more backspacing is required when fitting 35s, especially if the spacers are not enough.
+Alternatively, negative offset wheels with more backspacing are required when fitting 35s, especially if the spacers are not enough.
 Aftermarket UCAs are designed to take larger tires and will provide enough clearance to fit 35s.
-UCAs will also help with improving caster.
+UCAS will also help with improving the caster angle.
 Combine this with an aftermarket rim with a more negative offset and you should be good.

-Fitting 35” tires does not require a crazy amount of modifications.
-It starts with an aftermarket suspension with the minimum lift of 2.5” inches, and 3 inches being recommended for off-road.
+Fitting 35” tires do not require a crazy amount of modifications.
+It starts with an aftermarket suspension with a minimum lift of 2.5” inches, and 3 inches is recommended for off-road.
 You will require a lift, negative offset rims and you’ll need to do some other modifications, which you can read in more detail here.

-When upgrading to 25’s on a Jeep Wrangler you will need a minimum lift of 2.5 inches for decent clearance or a 3.5 inch lift to retain maximum articulation off-road.
-The Wranglers suspension geometry will be thrown out with such a big lift and you’ll then need to rectify it by installing aftermarket front and rear track bars and at least upper or lower front control arms to realign the front axle under the Jeep.
+When upgrading to 25’s on a Jeep Wrangler you will need a minimum lift of 2.5 inches for decent clearance or a 3.5-inch lift to retain maximum articulation off-road.
+The Wrangler’s suspension geometry will be thrown out with such a big lift and you’ll then need to rectify it by installing aftermarket front and rear track bars and at least the upper or lower front control arms to realign the front axle under the Jeep.
 Your springs, sway bar links and brake lines will all need to be modified to accommodate the bigger lift.

-There are claims that you can run 35s with only 4” of lift, however there will be a fair amount of trimming involved.
+There are claims that you can run 35s with only 4” of lift, however, there will be a fair amount of trimming involved.
 When lifting a Sierra/Silverado you ideally want to go for a 6” lift.
 This will avoid unnecessary trimming and cutting.
 The wheel offset also plays a role and how wide they are and how much backspacing they have.
-For example if you are running 325/60r20 with a 6” lift, you’ll still need to trim the front air dam for them to not rub.
-You would definitely need at least 4 inches to run 35×12.5 tires and you would need a 9 inch wide rim with around 0 offset for this to work.
-The wider the rims, i.e. 12 wide rims, will require a 6 inch lift as the offset will be around -44 which will push the tires out a lot.
+For example, if you are running 325/60r20 with a 6” lift, you’ll still need to trim the front air dam for them to not rub.
+You would definitely need at least 4 inches to run 35×12.5 tires and you would need a 9-inch wide rim with around 0 offsets for this to work.
+The wider the rims, i.e. 12 wide rims, will require a 6-inch lift as the offset will be around -44 which will push the tires out a lot.